 ID Comms in Partnership with the 4A’s Releases Study on Media Pitch Practices

-A new study, released by ID Comms in partnership with the 4A’s, reveals that US advertisers are likely failing to get the best responses from potential media agency partners due to a failure of brands sufficiently defining what they are looking for, and refusing to share details around the selection process.
+A new study released by ID Comms in partnership with the 4A’s reveals that US advertisers are likely failing to get the best responses from potential media agency partners due to a failure of brands sufficiently defining what they are looking for, refusing to share details around the selection process.

-The study, which is based on qualitative and quantitative research carried out with media agency leaders across the US, found that the most important factor that media agency executives consider in prioritizing pitches and determining how much time and money they invest are the clarity on the advertiser’s pitch process, including the evaluation criteria and the ultimate decision makers.
-Respondents scores on this factor averaged 4.26 where five is extremely important and 1 is not very important.
+The study, based on qualitative and quantitative research carried out with media agency leaders across the US, found that the most important factor media agency executives consider in prioritizing pitches and determining how much time and money they invest is the clarity within the advertiser’s pitch process, including the evaluation criteria and the ultimate decision makers.
+Respondent's scores on this factor averaged 4.26 (5 being the highest importance).

-Respondents represent agencies from both major advertising holding companies and the independent sector, and in total, they handle media billings of more than $55bn, according to 2017 billings information from industry specialist data company COMvergence.
+Respondents represent agencies from both major advertising holding companies and the independent sector.
+In total, they handle media billings of more than $55bn, according to 2017 billings information from industry specialist data company COMvergence.

-The 4A’s and ID Comms will use the insights gathered from these leading agencies to build a plan to address the major pain points, which, currently risk suboptimal outcomes for both agencies and advertisers.
-The goal will be to help marketing and procurement leaders understand how to improve current practices and design agency pitches in a way that is more productive and tests capabilities in a more effective way.
+The 4A’s and ID Comms will use the insights gathered from these leading agencies to build a plan to address the major pain points, which currently risk suboptimal outcomes for both agencies and advertisers.
+The goal will be to help marketing and procurement leaders understand how to improve current practices, design agency pitches in a way that is more productive and test capabilities in a more effective way.

 Ultimately, this requires advertisers to take more time to prepare a better quality pitch brief before they go to market.
 That means creating detailed evaluation criteria upfront, using simpler pricing exercises that focus on the majority of spend that can be easily audited, as well as being more focused in the questions they ask at the RFP stage.
 These efforts will encourage agencies to prioritize the advertiser’s pitch and invest more resources to win.

 “Pitches are a big drain on the resources of a media agency, which is often managing multiple reviews simultaneously.
 While agencies have gotten better in recent years at prioritizing the pitches they compete for and being more focused with their resources, more discipline on the advertiser side would enable agencies to be more strategic and do better work.
 A clearer pitch process enables all participating agencies to present their best talent, resources and ideas to the advertiser.
-This in turn creates more business value for the advertiser,” said Tom Denford, North America CEO, ID Comms, which has recently opened a dedicated US office in New York.
+This in turn creates more business value for the advertiser,” said Tom Denford, North America CEO, ID Comms, now with an established US office in New York.

 The research found that the importance of clarity ran right through the pitch process.
-Where clarity was poor, the costs increased both financially and in terms of resources to the agencies involved, or simply made it harder for them to identify how best to meet the advertiser’s needs.
+Where clarity was poor, the costs increased both financially and in terms of resources to the agencies involved.
+Simply, this made it harder for them to identify how best to meet the advertiser’s needs.

 Agency respondents suggest that a transparent pitch brief benefits marketers through more strategically focused ideas (4.45), better quality agency talent working on the pitch and ultimately the account if they win (4.43) and a higher level of engagement from the wider agency team (4.43).

 Also, running right through the process are concerns over the issue of media pricing, which respondents said was often sub-optimal.
 The media pricing exercises in a typical media pitch (for example run by a media auditor), was consistently highlighted as an unproductive element of the pitch process, requiring heavy agency resource throughout multiple rounds of bidding.
-Media pricing exercises were often managed inconsistently and lacked clarity, agency leaders said.
+Agency leaders said media pricing exercises were often managed inconsistently and lacked clarity..

 When asked about the detail of the pitch process, agency respondents said that key stages were often hampered by inefficiencies: